We envision a community in which everyone has access to sufficient nutritious food.

 Our mission is to provide nutritious food and personal care items to people in our community in a dignified manner, while fighting to eliminate hunger.

 We believe that access to nutritious food is a basic human right.
 We are committed to responding to the needs of our community by providing food distribution and support services with dignity and respect.

-Christian Cupboard Emergency Food Shelf (CCEFS) was established in 1983, and has been hosted since its founding by Woodbury Lutheran Church.
+Christian Cupboard Emergency Food Shelf (CCEFS) was established in 1983, and up until 2018 was hosted at Woodbury Lutheran Church.
+In 2018 a new building opened on the grounds of Guardian Angels Church.
 CCEFS is a registered nonprofit 501(c)3 corporation, and all donations to the organization are tax deductible.

 CCEFS has made significant strides as an organization in the past several years.
 A few highlights include: